Gardimy/First-mobile-porfolio/README.md

 To get a local copy up and running, follow these steps.

+If you are new by coding, you can my repository to start your first project mobile.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: To Follow me in github ,you will have more oppotunity have access to my all new project.

 <!--
 Example command: